 Your crypto holdings are then held with a regulated custodian (Gemini) which keeps your cryptocurrency secure in cold storage.

-The cryptocurrency market does not sleep, so you can make Bitcoin and Ethereum trades 24/7 using the Wealthsimple Crypto app.
+The cryptocurrency market does not sleep, so you can make Bitcoin and Ethereum trades 24/7 using the Wealthsimple Crypto app and desktop interface.

 - Best for: Beginners